SAP-samples/digital-manufacturing-extension-samples/README.md

 SAP Digital Manufacturing provides an out-of-the-box Manufacturing Execution System (MES) to run production on the shop floor.
 However, based on the experience gained from customer and partner projects, we also know that a successful MES must have the capability to be extended.
 With the new releases of Digital Manufacturing, the options for extensibility have made a significant step forward.
 Using the sample extensions provided will allow you to learn and understand how to build your own extensions to use with SAP Digital Manufacturing.

 ## Description
-In SAP Digital Manufacturing we distinguish between the following major areas for extensions:
+The [POD Plugins Developer Guide](https://help.sap.com/docs/sap-digital-manufacturing/pod-plugin-developer-s-guide/introduction) provides more details on developing custom plugins.
+Some of the templates can be referred as following code snippets.

 - POD Plugin Extension
+- Core Plugin Extension
 - Side by side Extension
-- Core Plugin Extension
 - Integration Extension
 - In-App Service Extension
 - ML Extension